webarkit/webarkit-cv/README.md

 We do not reccomend to use this library in production, but if you want to try it, you can clone the project and test the examples.
 The API and the structure of the project can change in the future, so be aware of this.

 ## Typescript
-WebARKIitCV is developed in Typescript language; Type definitions are in `types` folder.
+WebARKitCV is developed in the Typescript language; Type definitions are in the `types` folder.

-## OpenCV and emsdk
+## OpenCV and Emscripten emsdk
-We are using OpenCV version 4.7.0 and emsdk 3.1.26
+We are using OpenCV version 4.7.0 (our modified fork) and emsdk 3.1.26

 ### Tools